 ANJC’s commitment in responding to trafficking in Alaska continues to strengthen through:

-- Community education and awareness
+- Community education and awareness activities

-- Facilitated training for service providers
+- Facilitated training for service providers and community members

 - Support and case management to survivors